breakid/terminal_sync/README.md

 Both the Bash script and PowerShell module contain a configuration setting that allows you to set the default console output.
 If you want to (temporarily) change this for a session, use one of the following commands.

-In Bash, run `set_termsync_versbosity`; this will print a list of display settings and prompt you for a number.
+In Bash, run `Set-TermSyncVersbosity`; this will print a list of display settings and prompt you for a number.
 Simply enter the number that matches your preferred setting.

 In PowerShell, type `Set-TermSyncVerbosity`, followed by a space, then press **TAB** to cycle through the available options.
 Press **Enter** to select your preferred setting.